Up Coming Events and Meetings

 Sunday Discussion Group: Our Sunday morning discussion group is back!
 We will meet in the Parsonage this Sunday before worship at 9:00 a.m.
 Our topics change weekly and can be about anything under the sun!
 Our current focus is the opioid crisis in our county and abroad.
 Join us for inclusive and insightful discussions about the world and our faith.

-Bible Study: Bible Study will continue through the Summer!
-Come on out and join us every Thursday at 6 p.m. in the parsonage for Bible Study.
-The group is currently studying the book of Genesis.
+Bible Study: Bible Study is held every Thursday at 6:00 p.m. in the parsonage.
+We are just about to begin our 6 week long Lenten study.
 See the Bible Study Group page, accessible from the home page of our website, for more information.

 Taneytown Caring and Sharing Food Bank: Each church participating in Taneytown Caring and Sharing has been asked to donate certain food/necessity items for each month.
-EBUCC has been asked for donations of peanut butter and jelly during the month of June.
+EBUCC has been asked for donations of canned soups, canned fruits, and canned vegetables during the month of March.
 There is a box located in the Good Shepherd Room for collecting these items.
-Please note that they can always use tuna fish, or any kind of cereal if you would prefer to donate those items.
+Please note that they can always use tuna fish, peanut butter and jelly, or any kind of cereal if you would prefer to donate those items.
 Jane Rodkey will take EBUCC’s collection to the Food Bank at the end of each month.

 Please see Bob Miller if you would like to serve as a liturgist or acolyte.
 Pastor Jeff encourages both youth and adults to volunteer as liturgist.

 Prayer Shawls: Kathy Dull and the Sewing Club have been making prayer shawls that are blessed and then given out to those in need of prayer.
 If you would like to help Kathy and the rest of the Sewing Club to create more prayer shawls see Kathy Dull or Pastor Jeffry Dull.